Nexmo/deved-platform/content/blog/en/the-coders-guide-to-sms.md

 ![Video conferencing](/content/blog/the-coders-guide-to-sms/video-conference-5167472_640.jpg)

 When people say the word text message, they are referring to SMS and MMS.
-MMS stands for Multimedia Messaging Service and allows you to send text messages and messages that include multimedia content over wireless networks.
+MMS stands for multimedia messaging service and allows you to send text messages and messages that include multimedia content over wireless networks.

 When you send a message with text, you are using SMS, but you are using MMS if you include a picture or video in your message.
 Because SMS messages only contain text and have a 160 character limit, they are cheaper to send than MMS messages.
 Many people also have unlimited texting plans, so often using SMS means your subscribers won’t have to pay anything.